zoisite-rb/zoisite-rb/guides/source/caching_with_rails.md

 **DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON <https://guides.rubyonrails.org>.**

-Caching with Rails: An Overview
+Caching with Zoisite: An Overview
 ===============================

-This guide is an introduction to speeding up your Rails application with caching.
+This guide is an introduction to speeding up your Zoisite application with caching.

 After reading this guide, you will know: